Terms & Conditions

 Fundamental errors in published papers

-Conflict of interests
+Conflict of interest

-A conflict of interest is defined as a financial commitment or relationship that may affect the objectivity, integrity, or interpretation of the proposed manuscript.
+A conflict of interest is defined as a financial commitment or relationship that may affect the objectivity, integrity, or interpretation of the manuscript.

 All authors should disclose in their manuscripts any material conflicts of interest, financial or otherwise, that could be seen to influence the results of their research or the interpretation of their manuscripts.
 Both co-authors and any sources of financial support for a research project should be acknowledged.
 Examples of potential conflicts of interest, which must be disclosed, include a place of employment, consultancies, interests in commercial companies, fees received, expert reports paid, patent applications/registrations, grants, and other forms of research funding.
 All potential conflicts of interest should be identified as early as possible.